Key takeaways:

 Focus on fiber.
 You can add more fiber to your diet by eating high-fiber foods like fruits, vegetables, and whole grains.
 You can also try a fiber supplement, like Metamucil.
 Make sure to slowly add fiber into your daily routine.
 But keep in mind that taking too much fiber too fast can worsen other Mounjaro side effects like gassiness and bloating.

 Change your toilet habits.
 Getting back to basics can help you with constipation.
-Make the most of your gastrocolic reflex by trying to stool about 30 minutes after a meal.
+Make the most of your gastrocolic reflex by trying to poop about 30 minutes after a meal.
 You can also use a toilet stool to raise your feet (like a Squatty Potty).
 This can make it easier to have a bowel movement.
-And if at any point during the day you get the urge to go, don’t put it off.
+And, if at any point during the day you get the urge to go, don’t put it off.
 Use your body’s natural reflexes to get your stooling patterns back on track.

 Eli Lilly and Company.
-(2023).
+(2025).
 Mounjaro- tirzepatide injection, solution [package insert].

 Karrar, H. R., et al. (2023).
 Tirzepatide-induced gastrointestinal manifestations: A systematic review and meta-analysis.
 Cureus.